Deterministic error bounds for kernel-based learning techniques under bounded noise: Discussion

-The choice of the regularization parameter $\lambda$ in KRR is not straightforward, and should be guided by the knowledge one has on $\delta$.
+\textit{Hyperparameters:} The choice of the regularization parameter $\lambda$ in KRR is not straightforward, and should be guided by the knowledge one has on $\delta$.
 A badly chosen regularizer impacts not only the model quality, but also the size of the error bounds \eqref{eq.boundKRR}.
-In contrast, no hyperparameter is involved in the SVR alternative, making it more suitable to scenarios where nothing is known about the possible noise realizations.
+In the Gaussian processes field, hyperparameter learning (including the kernel constants) is typically done through maximal likelihood estimation \citep{williams2006gaussian}; in the non-Bayesian kernel literature, different forms of cross validation are usually employed \citep{duan2003evaluation}.
+In contrast with KRR, no hyperparameter is involved in the SVR alternative, making it more suitable to scenarios where nothing is known about the possible noise realization.